Printable Maui Hawaii Guide

 Upscale shops and restaurants in a beautiful modern open-air mall

 Queen Kaahumanu Center in Kahului 808-877-3369

 Macy’s, food court, and about 90 other stores

 The biggest shopping center on Maui

 Where Maui residents (not just tourists) shop

 There is one store on Maui that deserves its own special mention.
-Hilo Hattie may be tacky, but it’s got good selections on all the clothes and souvenirs that you want to bring home from Maui.
-After you get your free shell lei on arrival, you will be astounded at the huge selection of aloha shirts, dresses, costume jewelry, trinkets, candies, nuts, souvenirs and other Hawaiian-themed STUFF.
+Hilo Hattie may be tacky, but it’s got good selections of all the clothes and souvenirs that you want to bring home from Maui.
+You will be astounded at the selection of aloha shirts, dresses, costume jewelry, trinkets, candies, nuts, souvenirs, and other Hawaiian-themed STUFF.

 FREE THINGS TO DO